blparker/learn-linear-algebra/_guides/Introduction.md

 Hi there!
 Welcome to the _Introduction to Linear Algebra Using Python_ guide.
 This guide will introduce the very basics and walk you through the fundamentals of linear algebra.
 As we go, we'll implement the concepts we learn in Python to get a feel for how these concepts are used in real world.
 I'm happy you're here, and I hope you find this guide helpful.
 Let's get to it! 🚀

-## Why bother?
+## Why bother with linear algebra?

 Throughout history, we've sought to understand the world around us, and as a result, have developed useful tools to aid in this understanding—one of the most useful of which is mathematical models.
 Often, as it turns out, the most useful and powerful models are developed using concepts found in linear algebra.
 Models developed using linear algebra tend to describe the real world in a simple and understandable way.

-Although linear algebra is a domain of math, it's not limited to only solving math problems.
+Although linear algebra is a domain of mathematics, it's not limited to only solving math problems.
 In fact, linear algebra is one of the most widely used areas of math.
 Applications can be found throughout the sciences, engineering, finance, and any other domain that deals with numbers.
 More recently, given the explosive growth of machine learning and artificial intelligence, you are finding applications of linear algebra in seemingly less obvious domains (for example: [Magenta](https://magenta.tensorflow.org/), [AI generated artwork](https://www.nytimes.com/2018/10/22/arts/design/christies-art-artificial-intelligence-obvious.html), [archaeology](https://www.techrepublic.com/article/how-deep-learning-helps-archaeologists-rediscover-the-past/), to name a few).

 The reason I initially became interested in linear algebra was because of its importance in machine learning and AI.
 According to this random image from the Internet, linear algebra constitutes up to 35% of the mathematical underpinnings of machine learning.